sbt/website/src/reference/01-General-Info/05-Using-Sonatype.md

 ### Fourth - Integrate with the release process

-> *Note:* sbt-sonatype is a third-party plugin meaning it is not covered by Lightbend subscription.
+> *Note:* sbt-release is a third-party plugin meaning it is not covered by Lightbend subscription.

 To automate the above publishing approach with the [sbt-release plugin] [sbt-release], you should simply add the publishing commands as steps in the